Link-/pblog/_posts/2020-07-25-automating-backups-macos-dropbox-launchd.md

 ### Fish

 I use [fish shell](https://fishshell.com/).
 Judge me all you want, don't care.
 I like it.
 This is the first piece of the puzzle.
-The following fish function will sync a directory and all its content into a folder contained Dropbox.
+The following fish function will sync a directory and all its content into a folder in Dropbox.

 ```
 # Create the folder that will contain our backup scripts